Jack Brown (rower)

-John Brown (born 1922), also known as Jack Brown or Boris Brown, was a rower who competed for England.
+John Brown (13 August 1920 – 2001), also known as Jack Brown or Boris Brown, was a rower who competed for England.

 Rowing career

 Brown represented England and won a bronze medal in the double sculls with Ken Tinegate at the 1950 British Empire Games in Auckland, New Zealand.
+Shortly before the Games the pair had to purchase a new boat after their previous one had been badly damaged by a submerged tree during training in Southport.

+Brown, along with his double sculls rowing partner Ken Tinegate, were twice runner-up of the Double Sculls Challenge Cup at the Henley Royal Regatta, behind Danes Ebbe Parsner and Aage Larsen.

-Personal life
+Personal life and death

-During the Games in 1950 he lived at Hume House, Sparrow Hill, Loughborough.
+Brown was born on 13 August 1920.
+During the Games in 1950, he lived at Hume House, Sparrow Hill, Loughborough.
 He was a company director and was a member of the Loughborough Boat Club.

-Brown was the son of Owen Alfred Brown (1883–1954).
+Brown was the son of Owen Alfred Brown (1882–1954).
 Following his father's death, Jack took over his father's business, alongside his brothers Owen and William.
 He married Catherine Williams in 1950.
+Brown died in 2001, at the age of 80.